-To find these settings, open Settings > Advanced settings and then choose one of the pages under the Event management heading in the leftmost column.
-You can also access these same settings by finding the Event management section in the rightmost column and choosing from the icons there.
+To find these settings, open Settings and then choose one of the pages under the Event management heading in the leftmost column.
+You can also access these same settings by finding the Event management section in the Settings overview.

 See the remaining sections of this topic for information about how to work with each page in the Event management section.

 The Settings > Event management > Web applications settings enable you to register web applications, which is required if you develop custom features that use the events API to interact programmatically with event features.
 This is mostly of interest to developers rather than administrators.

 You also need to register a web application if you decide to host your event website on Azure.
 More information: Host your custom event website on Azure

 A webinar provider is a third-party company that hosts webinars.
 The provider accepts registrations, provides URLs where the presenter and participants can join each webinar, and also provides a server to run the webinar itself.
 Providers typically also deliver attendance statistics and other webinar features.
 Microsoft does not provide this service, so to run a webinar, you must sign up with a third-party provider and then configure Dynamics 365 Marketing with the details needed to connect to that provider.

 Each webinar provider that you use must have a record listed on the Webinar providers page.
 For each account that you have with your webinar provider, you must also set up a Webinar configuration record as described in the next section.

 You can view your webinar providers by going to Settings > Event management > Webinar providers.
 But as mentioned, you usually shouldn't do anything here.
 If you do open or create a record here, you'll find the following settings: